pangeo-data/zarr-proxy/README.md

 | **Package** |                                                          [![Conda][conda-badge]][conda-link] [![PyPI][pypi-badge]][pypi-link]                                                          |
 | **License** |                                                                         [![License][license-badge]][repo-link]                                                                         |

-A proxy for zarr stores that allows for chunking overrides.
+A proxy for Zarr stores that allows for chunking overrides.
 This is useful for clients that want to request data in a specific chunking scheme, but the data is stored in a different chunking scheme (e.g. a dataset stored in a chunking scheme that is optimized for fast reading, but the client wants to request data in a chunking scheme that is optimized for fast rendering).
 One advantage of using a proxy is that we don't need to persistently store the data in multiple chunking schemes.
 Instead, we can simply request the data in the desired chunking scheme on the fly.

 ## Usage